Last updated October 23, 2020

 - All students should bring water bottles with them.
 Please put your name on your water bottle!
 At our water fountains, there will be no drinking by mouth, only filling water bottles.
 Water bottles left behind at the club will be thrown away.

-- Once open fencing reopens, scoring machines should be turned on and off with the tip of the weapon if possible.
+- During open fencing, scoring machines should be turned on and off with the tip of the weapon if possible.
 For now, remote controls should not be used.

-- We will be installing no-touch soap dispensers and faucets in all restrooms as soon as they are available to us.
+- We have installed no-touch soap dispensers and faucets in all restrooms.

-- The weight room will remain closed until Phase 2.
-Once it reopens, sanitizing equipment before and after use will be required, using the sanitizing spray provided.
+- The weight room is limited to 1 person at a time.
+Sanitizing equipment before and after use is required, using the sanitizing spray provided.

-- There will be no shared tools available in the guest armory.
+- There are be no shared tools available in the guest armory.
 Please bring your own tools to work on your equipment.

 - Because the wood floor is where the most strenuous activity takes place, fencers should avoid doing stretching and fitness exercises on the floor.
 Bring a yoga mat, or use the carpeted areas instead.